Notes on the Geography of India Themes: Plaques and Statues

 From the wall of the immense Coles Memorial Baptist church, built by American missionaries at Kurnool, between Hyderabad and Bangalore.

 From Secunderabad, adjacent to Hyderabad.
 Ross won the Nobel Prize for this discovery.
-Mosquitoes themselves are still superabundant in the neighborhood and alight on interior walls by the hundred.
+Mosquitoes themselves are still superabundant in the neighborhood and alight by the hundred on interior walls.

 What to do with all those statues?
 At Lucknow they've been gathered up and stashed behind the museum, where they are caught for all time in an interminable tea party.
 On horseback, Governor Hailey waves to Victoria and several versions of her son Edward.